-The work of Tania Candiani (Mexico City, 1974) has developed in various media and practices that maintain an interest in the complex intersection between languages systems -phonic, graphics, linguistic, symbolic and technological.
-She has worked with different narratives of association, taking as a starting point a proposal to invent from re-ordering, remixing, and playing with correspondences between technologies, knowledge and thought using the idea of organization and reorganization as discourse, as a structure of creative and critical thinking, and as material for actual production.
+The work of Tania Candiani* (Mexico City, 1974) has been developed in various media and practices that maintain an interest in the complex intersection between languages systems -phonic, graphics, linguistic, symbolic and technological.
+She has worked with different associative narratives, taking as a starting point a proposal to invent from re-ordering, remixing, and playing with correspondences between technologies, knowledge and thought, using the idea of organization and reorganization of discourse, as a structure of creative and critical thinking and as material for actual production.

-She is fellow by the National System of Art Creators, from Mexico since 2012, and has received Smithsonian Artist Research Fellowship in 2018; Guggenheim Fellowship Award in 2011.
-She represented Mexico, in collaboration with Luis Felipe Ortega, at the 56th Venice Biennale.
-Her work has been exhibited widely around the globe and is part of important public and private collections.
-Among her monographic books are Five Variations of Phonic Circumstances and a Pause (2014); Habita Intervenido (2015); Possessing Nature.
-Pavilion of Mexico (2015); and Chromatic (2018).
+She is fellow of the National System of Art Creators, from Mexico since 2012, in 2011 received the Guggenheim Fellowship for the Arts, and in 2018 the Artist Research Fellowship awarded by the Smithsonian Institution.
+Represented Mexico in the 56th Venice Biennial.
+Her work has been exhibited in museums, institutions and independent spaces around the world and is part of important public and private collections.
+Among her monographic books are Cinco variaciones de circunstancias fónicas y una pausa (2014); Habita Intervenido (2015); Possessing Nature.
+Pabellón de México.
+Bienal de Venecia (2015); and Cromática (2018).

 *Member of the “Sistema Nacional de Creadores de Arte para el Fondo Nacional para la Cultura y las Artes”.